KrabCode/dodger/readme.md

 * make proper graphics for kamikaze and boss1

+**MENU**

+* make a menu that is more than a splashscreen
+* toggle music and fx on/off
+* show highscore

+**TUTORIAL**

+* make a tutorial
+* begin with just auras, gradually introduce enemies (not all types needed)
+* death just respawns

 **GAME LOGIC**

 * persistent highscores with loadTable or loadStrings

 * slow enemies down while harvesting their aura instead of after aura was harvested for that sucking-their-energy kinda feel
 * make it possible that aura can shrink when harvested

 **DIAGNOSTICS**

 * make a line on top of screen that displays current velocities

 * make the diagnostics togglable with a key

 **BALANCE**